RobPo/Paperino/readme.md

 Installation
 -------------------
-This library is part of Particle’s & Arduino’s **Library Manager**.
-For easy installation please search for `PL_microEPD` within the Manager and download the package.
-Six example sketches are part of the library, please start playing with them first to learn the basics about driving this ePaper screen.
+This library is part of the Particle and Arduino **Library Manager**.
+For easy installation please search for `PL_microEPD` within the Manager and download the library.
+Six example sketches are part of the package.
+Please start with them first to learn the basics about driving of this ePaper screen.

 Distributors
 -------------------
-Paperino ePaper displays are currently available at [Crowd Supply](crowdsupply.com/robert-poser/paperino) and at [Watterott electronic](http://www.watterott.com/de/Paperino-A-micro-ePaper-with-accelerometer).
+Paperino ePaper displays are available at [Crowd Supply](crowdsupply.com/robert-poser/paperino) and at [Watterott electronic](http://www.watterott.com/de/Paperino-A-micro-ePaper-with-accelerometer).

 Projects
 -------------------
 These demo projects are for your inspiration!
 What will you implement with Paperino?
 Tell us, we’ll love to add your project here!

 [![Project TrafficIndicator at Hackaday.io](https://user-images.githubusercontent.com/21104467/29744843-761172a8-8aad-11e7-8e60-a01fffbf1ea6.png)](https://hackaday.io/project/22002-trafficindicator-between-workhome-or-vice-versa)
 [![Project IoT Connected Desk Frame at Hackaday.io](https://user-images.githubusercontent.com/21104467/29744849-891f23a4-8aad-11e7-8b91-d1db8494546d.png)](https://hackaday.io/project/21638-iot-connected-picturedesk-frame)
 [![Project local rain forecast for fair weather cyclists at Hackster.io](https://user-images.githubusercontent.com/21104467/29744854-98f1e4b0-8aad-11e7-8356-7e5f55b207e4.png)](https://www.hackster.io/robert-poser/epaper-based-local-rain-forecast-for-fair-weather-cyclists-cb168c)